Correlation between particle spectra and elliptic flow: Predictions from hydrodynamic simulations

 Note that our hydrodynamic setup does not quite represent the state of the art: we neglect the initial transverse flow~\cite{Vredevoogd:2008id,Kurkela:2018wud} and hadronic rescatterings after freeze-out~\cite{Schenke:2020mbo}.
 In addition, some of our model parameters, in particular the nucleon width~\cite{Giacalone:2022hnz} and the transport coefficients, are not tuned to the values favored by model to data comparisons~\cite{Bernhard:2019bmu,JETSCAPE:2020mzn,Nijs:2020roc}.
 Our goal is to illustrate some expected qualitative trends, rather than carry out systematic quantitative predictions, which will be done in a forthcoming presentation.
 We expect that these qualitative trends are robust with respect to model details, as for the vast majority of flow observables.

-The values of $v_{02}(p_T)$ returned by our hydrodynamic simulations are displayed in Fig.~\ref{fig:v02pthydro} for charged and identified hadrons.
+The values of $v_{02}(p_T)$ returned by our hydrodynamic simulations are displayed in Fig.~\ref{fig:v02pthydro} for unidentified and identified charged hadrons.
+In our simulations, ``unidentified charged hadrons'' stands for pions, kaons or protons.
 We also evaluate $v_0(p_T)$, which is displayed for the sake of comparison.
-One sees that the $p_T$ dependences differ for the two observables.
+One sees that the $p_T$ dependence differs for the two observables.
 While $v_0(p_T)$ changes sign once and is negative at small $p_T$, $v_{02}(p_T)$ changes sign twice and is positive at small $p_T$.
 The trend is more pronounced for heavier particles, which have larger $v_{02}(p_T)$ at small $p_T$.
 Thus we predict an inversion of the standard mass ordering observed for elliptic flow $v_2(p_T)$~\cite{Huovinen:2001cy} and for $v_0(p_T)$~\cite{ALICE:2025iud}.